Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/uptake.rst

    Examples of update status: *up-to-date, success, network error, server error, signature error, server backoff, unknown error…*

-Every call to the UptakeTelemetry helper registers a point in a single :ref:`keyed histogram <histogram-type-keyed>` whose id is ``UPTAKE_REMOTE_CONTENT_RESULT_1`` with the specified update ``source`` as the key.

-Additionally, to provide real-time insight into uptake, a :ref:`Telemetry Event <eventtelemetry>` may be sent.
-Because telemetry events are more expensive to process than histograms, we take some measures to avoid overwhelming Mozilla systems with the flood of data that this produces.
+Every call to the UptakeTelemetry helper may send a :ref:`Telemetry Event <eventtelemetry>`.
+Because events are expensive, we take some measures to avoid overwhelming Mozilla systems with the flood of data that this produces.
 We always send events when not on release channel.
 On release channel, we only send events from 1% of clients.

 Usage
 -----